-Eligible jobholders must be between the age of 22 and state pension age and must earn a statutory minimum amount.
+Eligible job holders must be between the age of 22 and state pension age and must earn a statutory minimum amount.
 Employers will need to determine whether existing pension schemes will comply with the requirements to be qualifying pension schemes.
 Alternatively, the government is setting up the National Employment Savings Trust, which will be available for employers to use to comply with the duty of auto-enrolment.

 From October 2017, overall employee and employer contributions to the qualifying pension scheme will have to total 8 per cent with a minimum of 3 per cent being paid by the employer and the remainder being made up of employee contributions and tax relief.
 From October 2012 to September 2017, reduced contributions will be required.
-Contributions by the employer and employee are limited to 'qualifying earnings' (earnings between two specific bands, which for the 2014-2015 tax year were £5,772 and £41,865).
-The earnings thresholds are reviewed each tax year and the Department of Work and Pensions announced on 6 April 2015 that the annual earnings thresholds for the 2015-2016 tax year are £5,824 and £42,385.
+Contributions by the employer and employee are limited to 'qualifying earnings' (earnings between two specific bands, which for the 2015-2016 tax year were £5,824 and £42,385).
+The earnings thresholds are reviewed each tax year and the Department of Work and Pensions announced on 6 April 2016 that the annual earnings thresholds for the 2016-2017 tax year are £5,824 and £43,000.
+The proposed annual earnings thresholds for the 2017-2018 tax year are £5,876 and £45,000.

-24 Are there any special rules relating to part-time or fixed-term employees?
+26 Are there any special rules relating to part-time or fixed-term employees?